Investing in New Systems

-- Our Communications Department will add additional staff, social media monitoring software and a first-ever public education campaign to urge voters to be vigilant about misinformation on social media.
+- Our Communications Department added additional staff, social media monitoring software and a first-ever public education campaign urging voters to be vigilant about misinformation on social media.

-- Enterprise Risk Management Office will coordinate efforts between the Secretary of State and local elections officials to enhance cyber attack prevention capabilities and establish improved cyber incident response.
+- Enterprise Risk Management Office coordinates efforts between the Secretary of State and local elections officials to enhance cyber attack prevention capabilities and establish improved cyber incident response.